vukilis/Windows10AppScript/README.md

 ```

 ## What script do
+* Show start page and ask to continue
 * Check if **winget** is installed, if not, installing **winget** from the Microsoft Store
 * Asks you to enter a **json** file, can be **url** or **local**
 * List all packages